aledeg/linkdump/README.md

 ## What's that?

-Linkdump is a Firefox extension which allows you to store links, URL, and bookmarks in the local storage until you are ready to dump them in a file.
+Linkdump is a Firefox extension which allows you to store links, URL, and bookmarks in the local storage until you are ready to dump them in a file or copy them in the clipboard.
 At the moment, raw text files, markdown files, and HTML files are supported.

 ## How do I add entries in the storage?